-507.2.1 Type I hoods.
-Type I hoods shall be installed where cooking appliances produce grease or smoke.
-Type I hoods shall be installed over medium-duty, heavy-duty and extraheavy-duty cooking appliances.
-Type I hoods shall be installed over light-duty cooking appliances that produce grease or smoke.
+507.2 Type I hoods.
+Type I hoods shall be installed where cooking appliances produce grease or smoke as a result of the cooking process.
+Type I hoods shall be installed over medium-duty, heavy-duty and extra-heavy-duty cooking appliances.

-1. A Type I hood shall not be required for an electric cooking appliance where an approved testing agency provides documentation that the appliance effluent contains 5 mg/m3 or less of grease when tested at an exhaust flow rate of 500 cfm in accordance with Section 17 of UL 710B.
+- A Type I hood shall not be required for an electric cooking appliance where an approved testing agency provides documentation that the appliance effluent contains 5 mg/m3 or less of grease when tested at an exhaust flow rate of 500 cfm in accordance ith Section 17 of UL 710B. - 2.
+A Type I hood shall not be required in an R-2 type occupancy with not more than 16 residents.